-Ben to Receive Medal in White House CeremonyCommission on Presidential Scholars, established in 1964 by executive order of the President, has designated Ben a U.S. Presidential Scholar in the Arts.
+Ben to Receive Medal in DC CeremonyCommission on Presidential Scholars, established in 1964 by executive order of the President, has designated Ben a U.S. Presidential Scholar in the Arts.
 The award, based on artistic and academic achievements, is the highest scholastic honor available to graduating high school seniors.
-The 20 Scholars in the Arts will join 121 other scholars to receive medals at a White House ceremony.
+The 20 Scholars in the Arts will join 121 other scholars to receive medals at a ceremony in Washington, DC.
 Also, on Sunday, June 16, the Smithsonian American Art Museum will screen the films of the two Cinematic Arts winners: Ben's The Painted Girl and his friend Cameron Covell's The Most Beautiful Thing.
 The screening is free.

 Seven Screenings in Six Days for The Painted GirlToronto Student Film Fest,.